agastyak1/superPerformanceScreener/README.md

 # SuperPerformanceScreener

-A Python-based tool that detects growth moves and superperformance in stocks using real-time data from the EODHD API and outputs results to Google Sheets.
+A Python-based tool that detects growth moves and superperformance in stocks using real-time data from the EODHD API or the Perplexity Sonar API (hallucination risk) and outputs results to Google Sheets.

 ## 🚀 Features